-To make the most of prepaid cards and to decide if they’re right for you, read on to find out how they work and learn about the pros and cons.
+Prepaid cards have a lot of pluses, but there are some pitfalls to be aware of, too.
+To make the most of prepaid cards and decide if they’re right for you, find out how they work and learn the pros and cons.

 How Prepaid Cards Work